 - Enabling Container in Action Center

-- Using Container in Scan App
+- Adding shipments to a container in Scan App

 - The concept behind the Container feature